BrysonMG/BrysonMG/README.md

 ---
 <h2> 🖥️ What I'm currently working on: </h2>
-<h4> I am going through a Java specialization course offered on Cousera and occassionally working on a side projects (<a href="https://github.com/BrysonMG/Pokemon-Planner">Pokemon Planner</a>).
+<h4> I am going through a Java specialization course offered on Cousera and occassionally working on this project (<a href="https://github.com/BrysonMG/Pokemon-Planner">Pokemon Planner</a>).
 I also decided that I needed to redesign my personal website, so that is currently on the agenda as well. </h4>

 <h2> 🤓 What I enjoy (Development): </h2>
 <h4> When it comes to development, what I enjoy most is the problem-solving.
 I love coming up with solutions and uncovering hidden faults.
 It is incredibly satisfying to run a program and see that it works perfectly, especially if it made me work for it.